aayn/aayn.github.io/toolkit.md

 #### [Productivity Challenge Timer](https://play.google.com/store/apps/details?id=com.wlxd.pomochallenge&hl=en)

-**Brief description**: Allotting chunks of time for deep, focused, and distraction-free work can be extremely helpful.
+**Brief description**: Allotting chunks of time for deep, focused and distraction-free work can be extremely helpful.
 This app helps with that and more.
-Something I really like about it is that, by design, the app is quite
+What I really like about it is that, by design, the app is quite strict: it is especially helpful if you're running low on self-discipline.
-strict: it doesn't allowing pausing during work intervals; you can set work schedules, but can't modify them (you need to completely delete a schedule and add a new one).

 ----------------